-Acrylic paints are versatile, water-soluble, easy to mix, and produce amazingly vibrant colours.
-Discover our great range of craft paints online at Spotlight!
+Acrylic paints are versatile, water-soluble, easy to mix & produce amazingly vibrant colours.
+Discover Spotlight's acrylic paints & paint sets today!

 Learn Your Basics on Acrylic Painting at Spotlight